 № 3

-Ganesha Puja / Mandap Sthapana · गणेश पूजा
+Ganesha Pooja / Mandap Sthapana · गणेश पूजा

 On wedding morning.
 Mandap (4-pillared marriage canopy) is consecrated.
 Ganesha worship initiates all subsequent rituals.